Winter is almost upon us. Are you ready?

 Do you enjoy growing your own garlic?
 November is the month to plant garlic if you live in zone 5.
 After planting the garlic be sure to cover the bed with 6-inches of mulch.

 November is also the month to finish harvesting any remaining root veggies which are still in the ground.

 You may not be aware, but some people grow their own Christmas trees.
 If you’re planning on doing this, be sure to go ahead and dig the holes where you plan on planting the tree or trees.

 If you don’t do this now, the ground will be too frozen to dig the hole later.

 Finally, take care of your perennials this month.
-Any perennials, which isn’t a spring flower, rose, or a grassy plant, should be cut back to only two to three inches tall.
+Any perennials, which isn’t a spring flower, rose, or a grassy plant, should be cut back to only 2-3-inches tall.

-However, your roses should be pruned to where they’re approximately one foot tall.
+However, your roses should be pruned to where they’re approximately 1-foot tall.
 Add compost to the base of the plant and put a rose cone around it to protect the plant from the harsh winter.

-Fall is upon you in zone six, and you’ve probably noticed an increase in leaves around your property.
+Fall is upon you in zone 6, and you’ve probably noticed an increase in leaves around your property.
 Use this month to get them cleaned up before winter hits.

 They’re great to use as a mulch on your garden beds, or you can use the leaves as a component for your compost.